brianstorti/brianstorti.github.io/_posts/2017-06-30-tcp-flow-control.md

 window of 45000 bytes, because it really wants to help us with our math here.

 Seeing that, `TCP` knows it can send the first 30 packets (1500 * 30 = 45000)
-before it receives an acknowledgment for the first packet.
-If it gets an `ack` message for the first 10 packets it sent, and the receive window present in these `ack` messages is still 45000, it can send the next 10 packet.
-At any given point in time it can have 30 packets in flight, that were sent but not yet `ack`ed.
+before it receives an acknowledgment.
+If it gets an `ack` message for the first 10 packets (meaning we now have only 20 packets in flight), and the receive window present in these `ack` messages is still 45000, it can send the next 10 packets, bringing the number of packets in flight back to 30, that is the limit defined by the receive window.
+In other words, at any given point in time it can have 30 packets in flight, that were sent but not yet `ack`ed.

 <img src="/assets/images/tcp-flow-control/sliding-window.png">
 <div class="image-description">